Travel guide

 eSIM for Mexico City: Coverage, Airport, and GBs

-You land at AICM, take out your phone, and want Google Maps, Uber, and WhatsApp working before you leave the terminal.
+You land at AICM, take out your phone, and want Google Maps, Uber, and WhatsApp working before leaving the terminal.
 An eSIM for Mexico City activated from home gives you data as soon as you touch down, with no queues or searching for a physical SIM.
-In this guide, we'll tell you about coverage, GB depending on the number of days, and how to get around CDMX connected.
+In this guide, we'll tell you about coverage, GB according to the number of days, and how to navigate CDMX while connected.

 Is an eSIM worth it in Mexico City?

 Yes.
 An eSIM connects you to Mexican networks as soon as you land at AICM, without changing your physical card or paying your operator's roaming fees.
-You buy it and install it before your trip, and it activates when you arrive in the city.
+You buy and install it before your trip, and it activates upon arrival in the city.

 eSIM for Mexico City: coverage, airport, and GB